NoahSaso/cosmodal/README.md

   imageUrl: string
   // If this wallet client uses WalletConnect.
   isWalletConnect: boolean
+  // If this wallet should be selected for mobile web.
+  isMobileWeb: boolean
-  // A function that returns an instantiated wallet client, with walletConnect passed if `isWalletConnect` is true.
+  // A function that returns an instantiated wallet client, with
+  // walletConnect passed if `isWalletConnect` is true.
   getClient: (
     walletConnect?: WalletConnect
   ) => Promise<WalletClient | undefined>
+  // A function that returns the SigningCosmWasmClient for this wallet.
+  // Note: WalletConnect clients only support Amino signing and do not
+  // support suggesting chain.
+  // If not defined, signingClient will be undefined. getSigningClient?: (
+    client: WalletClient
+  ) => Promise<SigningCosmWasmClient | undefined> | undefined
-  // A function whose response is awaited right after the wallet is picked.
-If this throws an error, the selection process is interrupted, `connectionError` is set to the thrown error, and all modals are closed. onSelect?: () => Promise<void>
+  // A function whose response is awaited right after the wallet is
+  // picked.
+If this throws an error, the selection process is
+  // interrupted, `connectionError` is set to the thrown error, and all
+  // modals are closed.
+  onSelect?: () => Promise<void>
 }